haggen/wow/src/Fishease/README.md

 ## Usage

-After installing the add-on, type `/reelease` or `/re` to see instructions.
+After installing the add-on, type `/fishease` or `/fe` to see instructions.

 ## Uninstall

-Simply delete the `Reelease` folder from your add-ons directories.
+Simply delete the `Fishease` folder from your add-ons directories.

-Please note that uninstalling the add-on won't restore the frames' position.
-For that, you'll have to use the right-click menu.

 ## License

-The MIT License © 2018 Arthur Corenzan
+The MIT License © 2023 Arthur Corenzan

 This Add-on is not created by, affiliated with, or sponsored by Blizzard Entertainment, Inc. or its affiliates.
 The World of Warcraft® and related logos are registered trademarks or trademarks of Blizzard Entertainment, Inc. in the United States and/or other countries.
 All rights reserved.